JoeJasinski/ksd/README.md

 Read base64 encoded Kubernetes secrets without getting in your way.

+Kubernetes secrets resources base64 encode the secret values.
+It is often useful to view the decoded values for those secrets in place.
+This tool offers a useful means to do that.

 ## Features

-- allows you to read one or more
+- allows you to read one or more Secrets
 - works with individual secrets, lists of secrets, and multiple yaml docs
 - simple auditable Python source code